Installation testing

+Installation testing is a type of software testing that verifies that users can successfully install and set up software in its intended environments (e.g., operating systems, computer hardware).
 Most software systems have installation procedures that are needed before they can be used for their main purpose.
-Testing these procedures to achieve an installed software system that may be used is known as installation testing.
-These procedures may involve full or partial upgrades, and install/uninstall processes.
+Installation testing focuses on these procedures and whether they're sufficient for achieving an installed, usable software system.
+Procedures of this kind may involve full or partial upgrades, and install/uninstall processes.

-Installation testing may look for errors that occur in the installation process that affect the user's perception and capability to use the installed software.
-There are many events that may affect the software installation and installation testing may test for proper installation whilst checking for a number of associated activities and events.
+As a software quality assurance and software testing tactic, installation testing may look for errors that occur in the installation process that affect the user's perception and capability to use the installed software.
+There are many events that may affect the software installation, and installation testing may test for proper installation while checking for associated activities, events, and artifacts.
 Some examples include the following: